bassmaster187/TeslaLogger/wallbox.md

 - go-eCharger
 - Tesla Wallbox Gen 3
 # Settings
-Go to admin panel / Extras / Wallbox
+Go to admin panel and select the car you want to use for the wallbox.
+Go to Extras / Wallbox.
+Every car has it's own wallbox settings.

 Choose your wallbox and set the host name of your wallbox e.g: http://192.168.1.174 Make sure you don't forget http:// or https:// at your host settings.
 Just the IP address won't work!